lcsvcn/speed_dial_fab/README.md

 This module was originally written because the author couldn't find a module that could be simply plugged into a project without requiring too much setup.

-_**Please note**: Most of the support on debugging new issues, especially with Android, relies on the open source community.
-The project is on the look out for active contributors who want to maintain this library more rigorously.
+**Please note**: Most of the support on debugging new issues relies on the open source community.

 ## Getting started